The treatment for ischemic stroke is clot removal. Doctors can accomplish this with medication and mechanical treatments:

 An endovascular procedure or a mechanical thrombectomy is a strongly recommended option to remove a clot in eligible patients with a large vessel occlusion, or LVO.

 In this procedure, doctors use a wire-cage device called a stent retriever.
 They thread a catheter through an artery in the groin up to the blocked artery in the brain.
 The stent opens and grabs the clot.
 Special suction tubes may also remove the clot.

-- Should be done within six hours of onset of acute stroke symptoms.
+- Should be done within six hours of the onset of acute stroke symptoms.

-- Can benefit patients under certain conditions if done even within 24 hours of onset.
+- Can benefit patients under certain conditions if done within 24 hours of onset.

 - Should include Alteplase IV r-tPA treatment in eligible patients